govau/pancake/README.md

 * [Syrup](#syrup)
 * [Cream](#Cream)

-**Batter** will check the peerDependencies of all installed modules that have the tag `uikit-module` and error out with a meaningful error message if it encounters a conflict.
+> Pancakes needs batter.
+Can’t do no pancakes without batter.
+This is essential!

-> Pancakes needs batter first.
+**Batter** will check the peerDependencies of all installed UI-Kit modules for conflicts and error out with a meaningful error message.

-**Syrup** will generate Sass import files that include each module you have installed to a path you can specify in your own `package.json`.
+> Eating pancakes without Syrup is pretty dry.
+You could but it’s not much fun.

-> Can’t eat no pancake without Syrup.
+**Syrup** will compile all assets and give you options as to where you might want those assets.

-**Cream** will return a checkbox list of all modules that can be selected and installed automatically.
+> To make it a real sweat experience and you happy in the process, put cream on top.

-> And if you don’t want to deal with any of it: Use the cream on top straight up.
+**Cream** will present you with options to upgrade your existing UI-Kit project or to start a new one.
+All that while checking conflicts, communicating what breaking changes might occur and what an easy way out might be.

 **[⬆ back to top](#content)**